smartbch/docs/developers-guide/runsinglenode.md

 fbb4694007aff7a979f46e76f9ec522015ed74702594864bde419a6c4a24f377"
 ```

 After successfully executing the above commands, you can find the initialized data in the `~/.smartbchd` directory.
 By using the `--home` option for `./smartbchd` command, you can specify another directory.
+In the  `~/.smartbchd` directory, the genesis file specifies that all the EOAs corresponding to the above private keys will have a balance of 1000000000000000000000000000000.

 #### Step 7: generate genesis validator consensus key info

+Now we generate the ed25519 private key for consensus engine:

 ```bash
 ./smartbchd generate-consensus-key-info
 d6569de9567bac00d9946dc72ca71ffe0ff735729eb966e8437d6b6b24fe0ff1
 ```

-The output hex string is consensus pubkey which is used in `generate-genesis-validator` command, and a file containing the consensus public and private key is generated under the current directory, named `priv_validator_key.json`.
+The output hex string is consensus pubkey which will be used in `generate-genesis-validator` command, and a file containing the consensus public and private key is generated under the current directory, named `priv_validator_key.json`.

+Since now we are just running a single node for test, the key file is not so important.
+In production, a validator's operator must take good care of this key file `priv_validator_key.json` and back it up safely.